jiang18/slemm/README.md

 - Python packages: cython, numpy, scipy, and [pgenlib](https://github.com/chrchang/plink-ng/tree/master/2.0/Python)

 It is usually easy to fullfill the dependencies if your machine has python3 and pip.
 If it is difficult for you to pip the python3 packages, please try the ones I have compiled on CentOS Linux 7 with GCC 4.8.5 (https://github.com/jiang18/slemm#executable).

-## Error weight
-The argument ```--error_weight_name``` can be added in --reml/--wls/--lmm to weight individual error variance.
-To enable this, add one additional column in the phenotype CSV file and specify the header name by --error_weight_name.
-Values are typically 1/r^2-1, where r^2 is the reliability of deregressed EBVs.